Cleveland Birth Injury Attorneys

 Some birth injuries can fully or even partially heal with the proper medical treatment and time.
 Unfortunately, other injuries are permanent and will require proper treatment and care throughout the life of your child.

-In Ohio, birth injury claims generally fall under medical malpractice laws, which typically allow one year from the date of injury or the last treatment date by the negligent party to file a claim.
+Birth injury claims generally fall under medical malpractice laws, which typically allow one year from the date of injury or the last treatment date by the negligent party to file a claim.
 However, for minors, this period doesn't begin until the child turns 18, effectively extending the filing deadline until their 19th birthday.
-Despite this extension, it's advisable to initiate legal action promptly to preserve evidence and witness recollections.

 Victims of birth injuries resulting from negligence may be entitled to receive substantial monetary compensation, including payments for hospital expenses and costs of future treatment, therapy, rehabilitation, and care.
 As a client of Spangenberg Shibley & Liber LLP, you have a strong advocate, compassionate ally, and steadfast guide through this process.
 We have a deep commitment to our clients, who may be facing some of the most difficult times of their lives.